dahaca/Re-siz-able/README.md

 🛑 **Be careful:** for both the `Resizer` component and the `useResizer` hook the child or the element the hook is used in have to have defined `width` and `height` to avoid unexpected results.
 It can be done either via a stylesheet or the`defaultWidth` and `defaultHeight` config options in the case of the hook.
 Nothing would crash if the dimensions are not defined but you might experience unwanted behavior.

+⚠️ _There are problems with resizing vertically on touch devices._

 ---

 Made by Leonid Grishchenin